Weighing in: Craft CMS vs WordPress

 Who comes out on top?

-As far we’re concerned, as a modern development platform that pays close attention to what matters to the professional digital requirements of brands today, Craft CMS is our clear winner.
+As far as we’re concerned, as a modern development platform that pays close attention to what matters to the professional digital requirements of brands today, Craft CMS is our clear winner.

 Craft CMS gives us everything we need to develop beautiful, custom sites for our clients, and we know that we can ensure that each site performs well now and in the future as needs change and grow.
 We’re part of the growing community of developers trusting in and championing the flexibility of this powerful CMS.

-Each site is technically optimised for SEO and with SEOMatic, optimising on-page SEO is as simple as possible for editors.
-And we trust in the CMS as being the most user-friendly we can offer our clients, so they have the freedom and independence to maintain, update and adapt their own content, rather than relying on our time to support their marketing and operations.
+Each site is technically optimised for SEO, and with SEOMatic, optimising on-page SEO is as simple as possible for editors.
+And we trust in the CMS as being the most user-friendly we can offer our clients, so they have the freedom and independence to maintain, update, and adapt their own content, rather than relying on our time to support their marketing and operations.

 Plus, by developing sites using our baseline of essential plug-ins, we can be transparent and upfront with Craft CMS costs and integrations, negating the risk of unforeseen costs that come with the potential additions needed to maintain the performance of a legacy platform.

 If you can see the benefits of choosing Craft CMS to evolve your brand’s digital presence, talk to the Mud team today.
-We’re a verified Craft CMS partner, and experts in designing and developing websites that maximise the performance potential of this CMS platform to provide futureproof digital spaces for brands to grow.
+We’re a verified Craft CMS partner, and experts in designing and developing websites that maximise the performance potential of this CMS platform to provide future-proof digital spaces for brands to grow.